TreeMaker/TreeMaker/README.md

 Kerberos access requires a ticket for CERN.CH, and currently only works on lxplus.
 To configure your certificate for access, see the "User certificates" section of the [cern-get-sso-cookie](http://linux.web.cern.ch/linux/docs/cernssocookie.shtml) documentation.
 The same arguments `--cert` and `--key` can be used with the `get_mcm.py` script.

-The script [get_py.py](./Production/test/get_py.py) will automatically create the "_cff.py" python file containing the list of ROOT files for samples specified in a Python ordered dictionary, e.g. [dict.py](./Production/test/dict.py) (enabled with `-p`).
+The script [get_py.py](./Production/python/get_py.py) will automatically create the "_cff.py" python file containing the list of ROOT files for samples specified in a Python ordered dictionary, e.g. [dict.py](./Production/test/dict.py) (enabled with `-p`).
-For MC samples, it can also automatically generate the appropriate configuration line to add the sample to [getWeightProducer_cff.py](./WeightProducer/python/getWeightProducer_cff.py), if the cross section is specified (enabled with `-w`).
+For MC samples, it can also automatically generate the appropriate configuration line to add the sample to [getWeightProducer_cff.py](./WeightProducer/python/getWeightProducer_cff.py).
+This is enabled with the `-w` option and is used for MC samples only.
 The script can also check to see which sites (if any) have 100% dataset presence for the sample (enabled with `-s`).
 (You may also need `export SSL_CERT_DIR='/etc/pki/tls/certs:/etc/grid-security/certificates'` (bash) or `setenv SSL_CERT_DIR '/etc/pki/tls/certs:/etc/grid-security/certificates'` (tcsh) to avoid the error `SSL: CERTIFICATE_VERIFY_FAILED` from `urllib2`.)